 Concurrently, both cognitive and physical disabilities are associated with mental illness.13,14 These comorbidities translate to a disproportionately higher rate of people with disabilities inside prisons and jails, than in the general population.15 Specifically, people in jail are four times more likely to report having a disability than their non-incarcerated counterparts.15 Among incarcerated people with disabilities, there are also notable gender disparities.15 Approximately 50% of incarcerated women, compared to 40% of incarcerated men, report having either a cognitive or physical disability.15 Unfortunately, incarcerated people with a disability are also more likely to be mistreated and to be placed in solitary confinement.15 Solitary confinement, especially, is associated with increased depression and suicidal ideation.5 It is, thus, vital to provide proper and specialized care to incarcerated women with disabilities and/or mental illness.

 Current research supports that there are disproportionately higher rates of both mental illness and physical or cognitive disabilities among incarcerated people, when compared to the general population.5,15 Trends also show that female incarceration rates are far outpacing males, and that these disparities are more pronounced in jails than in prisons.15 As such, this project aims to better understand which mental health issues women in jails struggle with most.
 The project will also explore different types of past trauma (adverse experiences) and their associations with mental illness prevalence among women, as well as whether mental illness is influenced by the number of adverse experiences a person has.
-A secondary aim of the project is to understand the possible interaction effect between having a disability and having a mental illness, among incarcerated women.
+A secondary aim of the project is to understand the possible interaction effect that having a disability might have on the relationship between adverse experiences and having a mental illness, among incarcerated women.
 This will hopefully expose the unique needs of incarcerated women and inform better approaches to treatment and care, both in and outside of jail.

 Methods